7.2 Research Traditions

 Postpositivist Research

-In the postpositivist tradition, the job of researchers is to uncover to the best of their ability (or at least approximate) objective truth.
-They use established theory to generate research questions that can be answered through objective observation and/or experimentation.
+In the postpositivist tradition, the job of researchers is to uncover, to the best of their ability, objective (or at least approximate) truth.
+They use established theory to generate research questions that can be answered through objective observation or experimentation.
 They form a theory-based hypothesis and then test it by collecting and analyzing data, which is most often quantitative.
-They look for evidence that either supports or does not support the hypothesis, recognizing that conclusions from any one study will always be tentative and not certain.
+They look for evidence that either supports or does not support the hypothesis, recognizing that conclusions from any one study will always be tentative.
 You will often see phrases like “How does X affect Y?” or “Does X cause Y?” in their written reports.
 Postpositivist researchers make every effort to control for extraneous factors and take careful measurements.
 The ultimate goal is to make a discovery that has some measure of generalizability, or applicability to other similar contexts.

 Experimental design is common under this tradition.
 For example, if researchers want to know if a gamified math lesson helps students learn basic algebra, they might randomly assign a group of similar students to learn an algebra lesson either with the game or in a traditional classroom.
 Random assignment minimizes the risk that pre-existing differences between the two groups will “contaminate” the result.
 If random assignment is not possible, they might instead do a quasi-experiment where they use two existing groups with similar characteristics, such as two classrooms in the same school.
 Experimenters then give both groups a test on the material before the intervention to verify both groups have similar (lack of) knowledge of the lesson.
 After each group completes the intervention they are tested again to see if the groups achieved different average scores.